microsoft/TypeScript-wiki/Breaking-Changes.md

 ## Extending built-ins like `Error`, `Array`, and `Map` may no longer work

 As part of substituting the value of `this` with the value returned by a `super(...)` call, subclassing `Error`, `Array`, and others may no longer work as expected.
-This is due to the fact that constructor functions for `Error`, `Array`, and the like use ES6's `new.target` to adjust the prototype chain;
+This is due to the fact that constructor functions for `Error`, `Array`, and the like use ECMAScript 6's `new.target` to adjust the prototype chain;
-however, there is no way to emulate the semantics of `new.target` in ECMAScript 5.
+however, there is no way to ensure a value for `new.target` when invoking a constructor in ECMAScript 5.
 Other downlevel compilers generally have the same limitation by default.

 **Example**